 Images are one of the most important elements of an ecommerce store.
 Poor lighting, low resolution, or inconsistent product photos can make even high-quality products look untrustworthy.

-Fix: Use high-quality images with consistent backgrounds and lighting.
+Use high-quality images with consistent backgrounds and lighting.
 Show multiple angles and include lifestyle images that demonstrate how the product is used.
+Video demonstrations have become increasingly important in 2026 for reducing purchase hesitation.

 5. Complicated Checkout Process